slu-soc5650/course-website/content/final-project/index.md

 ```

 Remember that, with `filter()`, you want to identify the observations you wish to *keep*.

+### Dealing with Duplicates
+During [lecture 05](/lecture-05/), we discussed the `distinct()` function, which is the tool from `dplyr` for managing duplicate observations.
+It can be used both for "true" duplicates that exist across all columns and for duplicates only within certain variables.
+Check out that lecture's course materials for details on how to use it!

 ## Clarifications
 The newly released updates to the final project instructions have made the following clarifications: